-An elevated walkway was completed in 2012.
-This provides visitors with the opportunity to view the prehistoric remains from a unique viewpoint.
+In 2012, an elevated walkway was installed to enhance the visitors’ experience when looking at the prehistoric remains from a unique viewpoint.
 The construction of a Shelter, funded by the European Regional Development Fund (ERDF) 2007-2013 as part of the Archaeological Heritage Conservation Project, was also finalised.

-*(Note: Because of some narrow points within the Temple structures, it is best to use wheeled vehicles such as wheelchairs and pushchairs which are not more than 62cm wide.
-For the convenience of visitors, a wheelchair is available on site free of charge upon request.)
+Note: Due to some narrow points within the Temple structures, it is best to use wheeled vehicles, such as wheelchairs and pushchairs, which are not more than 62cm wide.
+For the convenience of visitors, a wheelchair is available on site, free of charge, upon request.

 Other Heritage Malta museums and sites in the vicinity: Ħal Saflieni Hypogeum